FortiGate

 In rare cases, it might happens that the FortiGate remains stuck in a boot loop and cannot boot up correctly.

-This may happen for example after an unexpected power off or after a failed upgrade.
+This may happen, for example, after an unexpected power off or after a failed upgrade.

-Note: For this procedure, a console cable is required (it is not possible to perform this with SSH or HTTPS access):
+For this procedure, a console cable is required (it is not possible to perform this with SSH or HTTPS access):

 Technical Tip: How to connect to the FortiGate console port